NREL/jade/docs/source/tutorial.rst

     # If you will also be developing JADE code then include dev packages.
     pip install -e . -r dev-requirements.txt

-.. note:: The dev packages that pandoc and plantuml be installed.
+.. note:: The dev packages require that pandoc and plantuml be installed.

    - Refer to `pandoc <https://pandoc.org/installing.html>`_.
    - plantuml on Mac: ``brew install plantuml``